wyhaines/docs-test/docs/learn/uci/state-transitions-validity.md

 Topos XSP uses zk-STARK where each subnet proves the validity of its state transition to the rest of the ecosystem, without revealing its internal state.
 More specifically, Topos XSP leverages zk-STARK proofs to achieve interoperability between its heterogeneous subnets, and more generally, to the other blockchains.The outline of how STARK is used in the Topos ecosystem is discussed below.

-On the sending subnet, all the outgoing cross-subnet transactions are batched into certificates, with a fixed number of transactions per certificate.
+On the submitting subnet, all the outgoing cross-subnet transactions are batched into certificates, with a fixed number of transactions per certificate.
 These certificates provide the following necessary checks in a form of STARK proofs that, for each transaction (recall the current Topos STARK proofs operate on the account-based model):

 - The amount to be sent is positive.